For Current Georgia Medicaid Members:

 When it comes to addressing developmental delays, Babies Can’t Wait takes a multi-disciplinary approach.
 We work with physicians, physical therapists, occupational therapists, speech/language pathologists, special instructors and service coordinators to improve the child’s development potential and meet the family’s needs.

 Referred clients are assigned a service coordinator, who supports families with intervention services, training, resources and referrals in the community.
-In the Babies Can’t Wait program, care usually takes place in the home environment but can be arranged to suit the client’s needs.
+In the Babies Can’t Wait program, services can take place in the home, childcare center, community center or virtual platform to suit the client’s needs.
 This program offers:

 - Evaluations and assessments (provided for free)